Seasonality

+In one example of seasonality: in the industrial era, global temperatures have risen more during Northern hemisphere summers than winters, due in part to the North's greater portion of land mass.

 In time series data, seasonality refers to the trends that occur at specific regular intervals less than a year, such as weekly, monthly, or quarterly.
 Seasonality may be caused by various factors, such as weather, vacation, and holidays and consists of periodic, repetitive, and generally regular and predictable patterns in the levels of a time series.

 Seasonal fluctuations in a time series can be contrasted with cyclical patterns.
 The latter occur when the data exhibits rises and falls that are not of a fixed period.
 Such non-seasonal fluctuations are usually due to economic conditions and are often related to the "business cycle"; their period usually extends beyond a single year, and the fluctuations are usually of at least two years.

 Organisations facing seasonal variations, such as ice-cream vendors, are often interested in knowing their performance relative to the normal seasonal variation.
 Seasonal variations in the labour market can be attributed to the entrance of school leavers into the job market as they aim to contribute to the workforce upon the completion of their schooling.
 These regular changes are of less interest to those who study employment data than the variations that occur due to the underlying state of the economy; their focus is on how unemployment in the workforce has changed, despite the impact of the regular seasonal variations.

 It is necessary for organisations to identify and measure seasonal variations within their market to help them plan for the future.
 This can prepare them for the temporary increases or decreases in labour requirements and inventory as demand for their product or service fluctuates over certain periods.
 This may require training, periodic maintenance, and so forth that can be organized in advance.
 Apart from these considerations, the organisations need to know if variation they have experienced has been more or less than the expected amount, beyond what the usual seasonal variations account for.